MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/respond-compromised-connector.md

 [image]

-Investigate and validate connector related activity by a user in Audit log by using the following command line in PowerShell.
+#### Investigate and validate connector-related activity

+Investigate by a user in Audit log by using the following command line in PowerShell.
 Instructions can be found here: Use a PowerShell script to search the audit log - Microsoft 365 Compliance | Microsoft Docs.

 Search-UnifiedAuditLog -StartDate "<ExDateTime>" -EndDate "<ExDateTime>" -RecordType ExchangeAdmin -Operations Set-InboundConnector,New-InboundConnector